scalastuff/scalaleafs/using-templates.md

 </div>
 {% endhighlight %}

-The example shows the 3 things that can be on the right side of a CSS selector: a string, an XML literal, or an XML transformation.
+The example shows the 3 things that can be on the right side of a CSS selector: an XML literal, a string or an XML transformation.
 An XML transformation is a NodeSeq => NodeSeq function.
 Since nearly everything is an XML transformation, things compose nicely.
 In the example above, the following XML transformations can be identified:

 - The expression `".empty" #> "Nothing here"`
 - The expression ` ".empty" #> "Nothing here" & "#title" #> <h3>Hi There!</h3>`